Paul Mitchell, Pushor Mitchell LLP

 Early in his law career, Paul Mitchell began seeing an increasing number of brain injury files and discovered that services for those with brain injury were limited.
 In 1986, he and other stakeholders formed a Society seeking greater support for those affected by brain injury.

-Despite having sat on the Board for over 25 years and continuing to sponsor what is now BrainTrust Canada, Paul is quick to credit others whose long-term dedication to finding funding and bringing about services put brain injury on the radar in Kelowna.
-Among others he describes the contributions of Doug Rankmore, the first Executive Director, and Lynne Holmes, his paralegal at Pushor Mitchell as having been instrumental.
+Paul sat on the Board for over 25 years and continues to sponsor what is now BrainTrust Canada.
+He is quick to credit others whose long-term dedication to finding funding and bringing about services put brain injury on the radar in Kelowna.
+Among others he describes the significant contributions of Doug Rankmore, the first executive director, and Lynne Holmes, his paralegal at Pushor Mitchell.

 Paul continues to work with those impacted by brain injury, saying that "the most enjoyable part is trying to keep that family unit together."
 Only 1 in 15 marriages survives a brain injury.
 He cites financial pressures and the stress of coping with the personality and behavioural changes of the person with brain injury as two factors that can break families apart.